passavent7/runway-simulator/instructions.md

 We are contemplating a few projects to grow faster.
 Typically 3 kinds of projects:
 - Launching our core product (a "Business Account" for SMEs) in new markets.
 To be able to serve more SMEs.
 - Launching new Products (in all markets where we operate).
-Always focused on SMEs -> Goal is to lower our CAC, grow ARPU and increase NRR across markets where we'll operate.
+Always focused on SMEs -> Goal is to lower our CAC, grow ARPU and decrease churn across markets where we'll operate.
 - Efficiency increase projects - to lower our CAC and CSC (Customer Servicing Costs).

 Each of these 3 types of projects has different types of parameters.